supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

 1. Select **+ Create**.

-1. Next, select **+ Create a new workspace**.

-    **Note:** First, you create a new Log Analytics Workspace.

-1. Select your proper Subscription.

-1. Select the **Create New** link for the Resource Group and enter a new resource group name of your choosing and select **Ok**.

-1. Under *Instance details* in the name field enter a name for your choosing for the Log Analytics Workspace.

-    **Note:** This name will also be the Microsoft Sentinel workspace name.

-1. Select the region that is appropriate for you.
-The appropriate region may default or your instructor may have specific advice on which region to select.

-1. Select **Review + Create**.

-1. In the Create Log Analytics workspace area select **Create**.
-Wait for the new Log Analytics workspace to appear in the list on the *Add Microsoft Sentinel to a workspace* page.
-This may take a minute.
+1. Next, In Add Microsoft Sentinel to a workspace page.

-1. Select your newly created workspace when it appears, then select **Add**.
+1. Select your existed workspace that created in the previous lab, then select **Add**.
 This could take a few minutes.

 1. Navigate around the newly created Microsoft Sentinel workspace to become familiar with the user interface options.